thomasjvu/pokemon-pixel-art/README.md

 # I Choose...
 You!
 Pokémon pixel art image generator.
-Images are randomized.
+What Pokémon will you get?
+Images are randomized!

 ![Demo of the Pokemon pixel art image generator.](/img/cover.gif "Demo of the Pokémon pixel art image generator")